 - Establish your trading goals.
 Know your trading goals, so you won’t get swayed by emotions.
-For instance, a buy-and-hold strategy should lead you towards different trading decisions than a quick profit strategy.
+For instance, you can buy palladium for a buy-and-hold strategy should lead you towards different trading decisions than a quick profit strategy.

 - Figure out your risk tolerance.
 You can be bold, or you can be conservative.
 Either way, you need to evaluate your risk tolerance, so you can decide whether you want to make riskier trading moves, or play it (relatively) safe.

 - Know your budget.
-If you have a small budget, a trading strategy that lets you buy and hold could make more sense than one that requires frequent trades and quickly burns through your capital.
+If you have a small budget for palladium trading, a trading strategy that lets you buy and hold palladium could make more sense than one that requires frequent trades and quickly burns through your capital.
 If you have a larger budget, you have more trading methods at your disposal.

 - Assess market conditions.
 Are palladium prices trending up or down?
 You should get to know the market before you make your first trade.